oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 For deploying Compute instances:
 ```
 Allow group <GROUP-NAME> to manage instance-family in compartment <INSTANCE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to read instance-agent-plugins in compartment <INSTANCE-COMPARTMENT-NAME>
+Allow group <GROUP-NAME> to read instance-images in compartment <IMAGE-COMPARTMENT-NAME> # if images are not in the same compartment as the instances themselves.
-Allow group <GROUP-NAME> to read virtual-network-family in compartment <NETWORK-COMPARTMENT-NAME> ??
+Allow group <GROUP-NAME> to read virtual-network-family in compartment <NETWORK-COMPARTMENT-NAME>
 Allow group <GROUP-NAME> to use subnets in compartment <NETWORK-COMPARTMENT-NAME>
 Allow group <GROUP-NAME> to use network-security-groups in compartment <NETWORK-COMPARTMENT-NAME>
 Allow group <GROUP-NAME> to use vnics in compartment <NETWORK-COMPARTMENT-NAME>